Abbi-not/Abbi-not/README.md

-# 👋 Hey there, I'm Abbi-not!
+# 👋 Hey there, I'm አብነት!

 ### 💡 About Me
 - 🤖 Passionate about **Artificial Intelligence**, **Android App Development**, and **Web Development**